NEW NEWS: WILL SALVA’S SALVATION ATTEMPTS BY SACKING TOP GENERALS, WHICH IS MORE TILTED ONTO BAHR AL GHAZAL, SALVAGE THE SITUATION?

 Also, replacing Mac Paul with somebody from Bahr al Ghazal again negates the reception of the news by the public.
 Not only that, it would be seen as a punishment to Gen. Mac due to his ‘disobedience’ that he depicted during his said testimony in the ongoing treason case against their former comrades.

 As if that is not enough, it was just last year that some citizens and relatives of the victims demonstrated against the unconditional and surprised release of Gen. Marial Nuor from a treason prison.
 If you want to win the public favour, you would not appoint people of questionable characters.

 Given the way he has managed his state, ask me not about the context of the name ‘Malong’.
-There is nothing ‘long’ (lawful) with that.
-So let’s pray that the enigmatic name resounds not bigger in the current confusion around the president, who has proven a novice being confused here and there by men around him.
-I have heard of such men in history, who (were) rushed in to save their masters later turned into monsters upon tasting power.
+There is nothing ‘long’ (lawful) with his leadership.
+So let’s pray that these enigmatic names resound not bigger in the current confusion around the President Kiir, who has proven a novice being confused here and there by men and women around him.
+I have heard of such men as Gen. Paul in history, who (were) rushed in to save their masters but later turned into monsters upon tasting power.

 By the way, we need more peace appointments than war appointments in any position in the country now, unless somebody had intended to use war for prolongation of power, and does not believe in peace talks as a final and safer solutions to our current ethnically motivated crisis.